jiwei0921/MoLF/README.md

 + [Code] You can found in this [link](https://pan.baidu.com/s/1Hz5uizTuDECL4UbkOoBpDg) and the code is t551.
 Moreover, the checkpoint is [here](https://pan.baidu.com/s/10krgmANXUicYPI4QiufYKQ) and the code is tjqy.
 + [poster] [A brief explanation](https://pan.baidu.com/s/1uJfrfolJfID8PS7dRPzFJg) for paper
 + [Dataset] Our light field saliency datset(DUTLF-FS) is part of DUTLF.
 Our DUTLF-FS mainly rely on **focal stacks** in light field.
++ [DUTLF-V2] **[DUTLF-V2](https://github.com/OIPLab-DUT/DUTLF-V2)** is the updated version of DUTLF-V1, which consists of 4204 light field samples.
+We are working on it and will make it publicly available soon.

 ### Datasets
 + Dataset: DUTLF